The SolutionSet class stores the result of solving a

 It reports:

-the optimization method name,
+the optimization method and participating objective aliases;

 This printed output is intended as a quick overview.
-Detailed inspection should use:
+Detailed inspection

 Fields